fstab50/ec2cli/README.md

 ### Notes: ###

-* **OPTION** is required.
-Since an option represents a disparate AWS resource, only 1 option (resource) at a time is supported.
+* **RESOURCE** is required.
+Represents a disparate AWS resource.
+Only 1 resource at a time is supported.

 * **COMMAND** is optional.
 If omitted, ec2cli defaults to the `list` command and lists details of the EC2 resource specified
 by the OPTION parameter.